Frankfurt: Commercial banks

-In 2010, 63 national and 152 international banks had a registered office, including the headquarters of the major German banks, as well as 41 offices of international banks.
+In 2010, there were 63 national and 152 international banks that had a registered office in Frankfurt, including the headquarters of the major German banks, as well as 41 offices of international banks.
 Frankfurt is therefore known as Bankenstadt ("City of the banks") and nicknamed "Mainhattan" (a portmanteau of the local Main river and Manhattan in New York City) or "Bankfurt".
 73,200 people were employed at banks in 2010.